 If you have symptoms of porphyria, you're likely to start by seeing your primary care provider.
 However, because porphyria can be difficult to diagnose, you may be referred to a specialist in blood disorders (hematologist) or skin conditions (dermatologist).

 Here's some information to help you get ready, and what to expect during your appointment.

 What you can do

 Before your appointment, make a list of:

-- All medications, vitamins, herbs or other supplements that you're taking, including dosages
+- All medicines, vitamins, herbs or other supplements that you're taking, including doses.

 - What's the most likely cause of my symptoms?